phetdam/c-npy-demo/README.rst

    python3 setup.py build_ext --inplace && pip3 install .

-.. [#] ``setuptools`` has seen a lot of change, especially post `PEP 517`__, but since a C extension modules have to be built in this package the legacy ``setup.py`` method of building distributions still has to be used.
+.. [#] ``setuptools`` has seen a lot of change, especially post `PEP 517`__, but since C extension modules have to be built in this package the legacy ``setup.py`` method of building distributions still has to be used.
 Note that the `distutils.core.Extension`__ class is present in ``setuptools`` as the ``setuptools.extension.Extension`` class.